nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **A**: Unfortunately, we have **not** implemented an undo command for TAHub contacts.
 :pensive:
 <br>
-So be careful especially when you're using desctructive (deletion) commands!
+So be careful especially when you're using destructive (deletion) commands!

 </a>